Learning how to accepting help from others is important for someone who couldn’t love themselves.

 - Or perhaps your parents never reward or praise you, so you believe you are not good enough to receive anything.

-Whatever the case is, realize that when someone decide to give you something, it means in their mind, they have already decided that you deserve to be the receiver of the gift.
+Whatever the case is, realize that when someone decides to give you something, it means in their mind, they have already decided that you deserve to be the receiver of the gift.
 So don’t question whether you deserve it or not.

 3. Give others an opportunity to give.